Kessel, Penguins break through vs. Senators in Game 2 win

 [Follow Puck Daddy on social media: Twitter | Instagram | Facebook | Tumblr]

+“He’s got a good shot.
+It’s quick.
+It comes off the stick quick.
+It can take corners, you know,” Penguins goaltender Marc-Andre Fleury said of Kessel.
+“I think the goal tonight is just two shots in a row pretty quickly.
+It’s come faster than that, and that’s why he was able to score.”

 Throughout the game the Penguins carried the play and eventually outshot the Senators 29-23.
-They also attempted 57 shots to the Senators 37.
-Still, the Penguins couldn’t score, which led to frustration from the team.
-Kessel’s issues often seemed to be the most visible with the broadcast pointing out him yelling at coaches and teammates and making gestures with his hands.
+They also attempted 57 shots to the Senators 35.
+Still, the Penguins couldn’t score, which led to frustration.
+Kessel’s issues often seemed to be the most visible with the broadcast pointing out him yelling at coaches and teammates.

+“You know obviously it’s a tight game and there is a lot of emotion.
+It’s the third-round and we want to win,” Kessel said to Sportsnet after the game when asked about his outbursts.

 A lot of Pittsburgh’s scoring troubles had to do with Senators goaltender Craig Anderson, who stifled the Penguins’ offense.
 He made several excellent saves on Pittsburgh pushes, including two chances on Evgeni Malkin in the slot in the first period.